Lawrence Ferlinghetti was born 24 March 1919 and died 22 February 2021.

 - To say one is revolutionary is a little like saying one is a Zen Buddhist – if you say you are, you probably aren’t.

 - Make your mind learn its way around the heart.

-Lawrence Ferlinghetti is an American poet, painter, and socialist activist.
-He is also the co-founder of City Lights Booksellers & Publishers.
-He is best known for A Coney Island of the Mind, a poetry collection that has been translated into nine languages, with sales of more than one million copies.
+Lawrence Ferlinghetti was an American poet, painter, and socialist activist.
+He was also the co-founder of City Lights Booksellers & Publishers.
+He was best known for A Coney Island of the Mind, a poetry collection that has been translated into nine languages, with sales of more than one million copies.